 I must say it is the Dresden tool.
-I call it my little finger.
+In fact, I call it my little finger.
 I use it to vein my flowers as well as to pick and tuck things in place when decorating.
-I think it’s a very versatile tool.
-I honestly get upset when I find myself having to search it.
+And, I think it’s a very versatile tool.
+So, I actually get upset when I find myself having to search for it.

 What decorating tool is on your wish list?

 Ah where do I start?
 The list never ends really.
 I love new cake toys.
 But if I must pick I’d love to have a Dinkydoodle airbrush and a pasta roller for my gum paste flowers.

 What is the best class or tutorial that you have taken?